Ask yourself this: do I collect or use personal data for non-personal / non-household activities in relation to my website?

 Should I use a template or ask a lawyer to prepare a policy for me?

 Data protection law is not straightforward.
-Indeed, since the coming into force of the GDPR, it is difficult for many organisations to be confident that they comply.
+Indeed, since the GDPR came into force in 2018, it is difficult for many organisations to be confident that they comply.

 As with many business investments in legal services, you will need to balance the risks of a DIY approach against the costs of using a professional.
 In general, you should always use a professional if there are significant amounts of money at stake or material risks of liability.